williamchrisp/dojo-weather-infra/README.md

 The `modules` folder organises the `.tf` files called by `main.tf`.

 <br>
-The following Inputs are located in the variables.tf file under the root folder.
-Adjusting the default values allows you edit the outcome of the terraform file.
-These will not be used unless you are deploying this stack locally or by itself.

 ### Inputs
 ---
 <details open>
   <summary>Click to expand</summary>

+The following Inputs are located in the variables.tf file under the root folder.
+Adjusting the default values allows you edit the outcome of the terraform file.

 | Name | Description | Type | Default | Required |
 |------|-------------|:----:|:-----:|:-----:|